HTsuyoshi/ascii-art-braille-chars/README.md

 # ascii-art-braille-chars

 ## Welcome
-To full-fill my personal desires (put waifus in my shell) I created this img to UTF-8 conversor.
+To full-fill my personal desires (put waifus in my shell) I created this img to UTF-8 converter.
 It's a python script that get an image and transform into ascii-art.

 ## Requirements (python library)